griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Merge.md

  Cuffmerge basic usage
  cuffmerge [options]* <assembly_GTF_list.txt>
- <assembly_GTF_list.txt> is a text file "manifest" with a list (one per line) of GTF files that you'd like to merge together into a single GTF file.
+ <assembly_GTF_list.txt> is a text file "manifest" with a list (one per line) of GTF files that you would like to merge together into a single GTF file.
 Extra options specified below
  '-p 8' tells cuffmerge to use eight CPUs
  '-o' tells cuffmerge to write output to a particular directory